ucopacme/start-here/one_day_workshops/cloudformation_awscli.rst

        ** Note: Due to GitHub being a public site, only examples of syntax are given.
 You will be given a sheet with pertenant info**

 - The file you need to download is called: **cf-awscli-template.yml**

+To download the file you will use the command: aws s3 sync s3://mys3bucket/ . --exclude "*" --include "cf-awscli-template.yml"
+**NOTE** It will download it to your CWD
 ::

  (python36) [user@aws examples]$ ls